Case Study · Engineering Recipe

 Contents

-4. What this means for LLM answer ranking
+3. What this means for LLM answer visibility

-Most "AI SEO" output does not rank because it is not engineered.
+Most "AI SEO" output does not earn visibility because it is not engineered.
 It is generated.
 Generic prompts, generic articles, generic publish-and-pray.
-Google does not reward generic.
-Neither do the LLM answer engines that increasingly intercept buyer intent before Google does.
+Search engines do not reward generic.
+Neither do the LLM answer engines that increasingly intercept buyer intent before search results do.

-The recipe behind this ranking transfers.
+The recipe transfers.
 The rest of this post is the recipe.

 The recipe, in concrete terms

-The exact recipe used to build this page is recorded as a reusable formula:
+The recipe is recorded as a reusable formula:

 exact local intent